ox-runtime/ox-simulator/README.md

 # ox-driver-simulator

-A simulator driver for testing and development that can emulate different VR devices (Quest, Vive, Vive trackers, etc.).
+A simulator driver for the [ox](https://github.com/cmdr2/ox) OpenXR runtime.
+This can help test and emulate different VR devices (Quest, Vive, Vive trackers, etc.) programmatically.

 ## Purpose